-However, that doesn’t stop us from thinking of what could be in the next version of iOS that is widely expected to be called iOS 16.
+That doesn’t stop us from thinking of what could be in the next version of iOS, however, which we expect will be called iOS 16 at WWDC 2022.

 Every iOS release has brought a major feature to the table, whether that’s widgets or dark mode.
 But iOS could still benefit from some new refinements to better manage how you use your iPhone every day.